 Out for an evening of fun, Jim finds Dennis' son homeless on the street.
 After giving him some money, lining up an apartment, and getting him a job, Jim soon finds out, as well as much to ...
 See full summary »

 Laid-back private eye Jim Rockford and his brown Pontiac Firebird become embroiled in another case when he runs across an old flame, blind psychologist Megan.
 Her no-good playboy cousin ...
 See full summary »

-Series about an ex-con-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
-He isn't a coward, and he isn't lazy -- just a bit on the cautious side, that's all.
-And he bears a very strong resemblance to Western TV hero Bret Maverick.
-Rockford is sometimes aided (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Angel (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
+Series about an ex-convict-turned-private-investigator named Jim Rockford who would rather run away than fight and would rather go fishing than work.
+He isn't a coward, and he isn't lazy -- just rather on the cautious side, that's all.
+And he bears a very strong resemblance to Western television hero Bret Maverick.
+Rockford is sometimes assisted (and sometimes deterred) in his cases by friends Dennis Becker (a police detective), Evelyn "Angel" Martin (his cowardly former cellmate) and pretty Beth Davenport (his lawyer).
 Written by

 Marty McKee <email@example.com>

 90 of 93 people found this review helpful.